jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 * [*Microsoft Stock Prices and the Laplace Distribution*](http://businessforecastblog.com/microsoft-stock-prices-and-the-laplace-distribution/)
 * [*Distributions of Stock Returns and Other Asset Prices*](http://businessforecastblog.com/distributions-of-stock-returns-and-other-asset-prices/)

-This series of articles cites plenty of evidence that favors the use of the Laplace distribution to model price movements.
-Nonetheless, as I have illustrated in this post, there are still some cases where the distribution does not exhibit the pointy peak shape characteristic of the Laplace distribution.
+This series cites plenty of evidence that favors the use of the Laplace distribution to model price movements.
+Nonetheless, as I have illustrated in this post, there are still some cases where the histogram does not exhibit the pointy shaped peak characteristic of the Laplace distribution.

 Based on his study of historical cotton prices, Mandelbrot claims that price fluctuations are best described by a family of [stable distributions](https://en.wikipedia.org/wiki/Stable_distribution).
 These distributions are more rounded at the peak than the Laplace distribution.
-I currently don't know enough about these types of probability distributions to draw my own conclusions, but I think it's an area worthy of further study.
+I currently don't know enough about this class of probability distributions to draw my own conclusions, but I think it's an area worthy of further study.

 Another possibility is that the distribution of price fluctuations could take the form of a [generalized normal distribution](https://en.wikipedia.org/wiki/Generalized_normal_distribution).
-This is a family of distributions that can take the shape of a normal distribution, a Laplace distribution, or something in between depending on the value of a shape parameter.
+This is a family of distributions that can take the shape of a normal distribution, a Laplace distribution, or something else depending on the value of a shape parameter.
 I think this might be another area worth further investigation.